rhn-gps-roellis/compliance-operator/README.md

 6. With this complete, its time to configure scan setting bindings.
 This is done by creating a yaml manifest declaring the settings (seen in this repo as CO__ss_ssb.yaml) As a reminder, several individual manifests can be combined into one singular manifest file.
 This manifest declares which compliance profile the cluster will be scanned against / will be made compliant to.
 For reference, all of the supported profiles are found in the reference link above.
 For this implementation example, ocp4-cis and ocp4-cis-node are used.

+7. `oc create -f CO_ss_ssb.yaml` using CLI to create the Scan Settings and Scan Settings binding.
+This can also be added to a gitops pipeline/workflow for automation.

-7. Finally, if the environment does not permit deployment of PVs/PVCs onto master nodes, a resultserver pod can be configured.
+8. Finally, if the environment does not permit deployment of PVs/PVCs onto master nodes, a resultserver pod can be configured.
 An example of such is located in CO_rs.yaml.

+9. `oc create -f CO_rs.yaml` using CLI to create the Scan Settings and Scan Settings binding.
+This can also be added to a gitops pipeline/workflow for automation.